Should I pay off my uni HECS/HELP debt?

 Matt: I'm 23-year-old engineering graduate from Hobart in my first position out of university.
 I earn $68,000pa plus super and have almost $10,000 in super.
 I have $35,000 savings and a $33,000 HECS/HELP debt.

 What is your advice in regard to a young graduate's immediate future?

-Paul: My view on HELP debt is that it is likely to be the cheapest loan you will ever have.
+Paul: My view on HECS and HELP debt is that it is likely to be the cheapest loan you will ever have.

 My general advice is to allow the extra tax taken out of your salary to pay that down over time and invest your money.

-I believe you will earn more on your savings and investments than the benefit you get from paying off HELP debt.
+I believe you will earn more on your savings and investments than the benefit you get from paying off HECS and HELP debt.

 Equally, money you build up in your own name is yours to use.

 This may be for investment, buying a home or even starting your own business.